The mystery of distance

 "The nature of things loves to hide" (Heraclitus)

-For this reason, rather than telling us anything about the real, photography may be acknowledging and detecting nothing more than the space, the distance between ourselves and reality.
+Therefore, rather than telling us anything about the real, photography may be acknowledging and detecting nothing more than the space, the distance between ourselves and reality.
 A spatial and psychical distance.
 A distance that is essentially a relation to the real, and consequently the expression of a dynamism, a vitality, a depth in our relationship to the world.

 This is why the thing photographed is often more interesting than the thing seen.
 It is not the object of representation that generates the affect, but the aura of its distance and spatial depth enigmatically transfixed on a surface.
 Hence the importance of form, of the aesthetic dimension, of harmonic proportions, all of which conceal the mystery of space itself.